quirimmo/rock-paper-scissors-lizard-spock/README.md

 ## Application Structure

 Just as a brief preface about the project structure.

 Usually for small apps I prefer to use this kind of structure as I create separate folders for components, directives, controllers, services, etc...

 But for bigger applications, this structure becomes pretty unmanageable, so I prefer to adopt another kind of structure when you create a first layer of folders related to the logic, and then inside that folders put your controllers, services, etc... (including also the unit tests to all the files using the same name of the file followed by `.spec`).
 In this way it is easier to understand all the logic and where are these items used inside the application.

+The application is structured in the following way:

+- **Root**: Contains all the configuration files (node, eslint, karma, protractor, travis) and the gulp file which defines all the gulp tasks
+- **src**: Contains all the source files of application, separated in the way described above that I usually use for small applications
+- **assets**: Images and styles of the application
+- **test**: All the e2e and unit tests of the application
+- **travis**: Shell scripts that are running from travis
+- **tmp**: Visible after running locally the application because gitignored.
+It contains the tmp compiled app served locally
+- **dist**: Visible after publishing locally the application because gitinored.
+It contains the production distribution version of the app

 ## Development Process

 I've been using **TDD** since a lot now.
 But since I discovered **BDD**, I fell in love with it, which is the approach I usually use at work and that I used in order to develop this simple application.
 BDD is a superset of TDD, the flow is still the same (designing tests, getting your tests failing, implementing the code, getting your tests passing) but you start the development from the e2e tests design/implementation, then you switch to the unit tests design/implementation, and at the end you switch to the real code design/implementation.

-**Why I do prefer now BDD over TDD?** The answer is in the difference between unit tests and e2e tests.
+**Why I do prefer now BDD over TDD?** The answer is in the differences between unit tests and e2e tests.

 **Unit tests** are really cool but they should be a black-box where you test the related file and all the expected logic in that file.
 You should mock/stub everything that comes from outside and, as I said, testing all the functionalities within the related file.

-With the **E2E tests**, you can do something more, which is not (and should be not) covered by default from unit tests (except of using some tricks or bad practices).
+With the **E2E tests**, you can do more, which is not (and should be not) covered by default from unit tests (except of using some tricks or bad practices).

-For example you can write a test for testing globally all the application, navigate to one page, interact wit the UI doing some action, going back to another page and see if the expected changes happened in the other page.
+For example you can write a test for testing globally all the application, navigating to one page, interacting with the UI doing some action, going back to another page and seeing if the expected changes happened in this other page.

 And then you can focus on the behavior as BDD states (**Behavior Driven Development**).
 So you can design what should happen in a page and design a proper e2e tests for that, which is completely different from testing logic and functionalities.

 Therefore, you are sure that you will cover all the Business requirements of the user stories designing e2e tests from the user stories description, being also sure that you "limit" your code to the business requirements only, covering all of them, and avoiding an over-engineering of the code.

 Using **cucumber** (**gherkin engine**) you are also able to write your feature files through plain English, so that the business can double check them and understand them, and can ensure that you are correctly covering all the required functionalities.
-The feature files could be also written by QA department in assistance with the business, and keep the developers focusing on the implementation of them.
+The feature files could be also written by QA department in assistance with the business, keeping the developers focusing on the implementation of them and just reviewing them before to be merged in the project.
 In addition, these tests will avoid a lot of manual testing.

+**Just to be clear: I am not underestimating unit tests, I am just saying that both are hugely important because they focus on different aspects, so together they rock very well with the front-end development!**

 Coming back to the development process, this is the flow I followed: